 29. In film…

 In 2020, a filmmaker in South Africa shared his story in a beautiful nature documentary, showing off his encounters over one year with a very curious octopus.
-Watch the trailer to this incredible film here.
+Watch the trailer to ‘My Octopus Teacher’ here.

 Did we miss any interesting facts about octopus?
 Share them in the comments!